makapuf/bitbox-0xFF/REFERENCE.md

 col_block_3keyA | | ends level if you've 3 keys of type A
 col_block_3keyB | | ends level if you've 3 keys of type B
-col_switch | | transform next object in list into its next object
+col_switch | | transform next object in list into its next object col_stomped | | blocks if run into but destroyed if hit / stomped col_killjump | | kills player if hit from bottom or side, but stomps if jump on it (or col_killhit | | kills the player when touched from any angle , can be killed if stomped or hit

 ### Black mapper terrains / tiles

 #### Terrain types

-New terrain types defined : standard terrains, plus definitions of ALTs Id (allowing two neighbour blocks to be defined independently )
+New terrain types defined : standard terrains, plus definitions of ALTs Id (allowing two neighbour blocks to be defined independently with the same terrain type) ; also decors.

 terrain_name | color_id | comment
 ----|-----|-------